 There is nothing better than a fresh bowl of green herb soup on a sunny, but chilly, mid-March afternoon.
 My mom used to make this soup when I was a child, and now I serve it to my kids and they love it.
 When I can't find sorrel (which is in most Whole Foods stores), I use spinach.
-This is one of my favorite soups, I love the greens and the fact that it’s taste is not overwhelming like some soups.
+This is one of my favorite soups.
+I love the greens and the fact that this soup’s taste is not overwhelming like others.

 1 lb chicken (bone-in preferable)

 3 large eggs, boiled and chopped

 4 yellow potatoes, peeled and cut into cubes

 1/3 cup sorrel, chopped